 For more information on the Intel® SoC FPGA virtual platform, refer to the following links:

 To download the latest documentation for the Intel® Arria® 10 SoC Virtual Platform, refer to the following link:

 For support questions regarding the SoC FPGA virtual platform go to the Forums page on Rocketboards.org:

 Intel contributes to the Linux community to enable our SoC FPGA and Nios® II processor customers via the community portal RocketBoards.org.
 We ensure the availability of Linux* kernels, U-boot, and the meta-Intel layers for Angstrom and the Yocto Project for the Intel® SoC FPGAs.
 Intel contributes to the open-source community to enable the Linux* kernel to run on its SoC FPGA and Nios® II processor architectures.
 Contributions include improvements to the general kernel as well as new SoC FPGA and Nios® II processor-specific functions, such as the FPGA manager framework.
 By nature, these improvements benefit everyone in the Linux community.

 Intel keeps up with the Linux community by upgrading to the latest stable kernel on kernel.org.
 Additionally, Intel supports a modern release strategy by updating public git trees every two weeks on RocketBoards.org.

-In addition to providing the latest stable kernel for the SoC FPGA architecture, Intel also supports U-Boot, LTSI kernel with and without PREEMPT_RT, and a meta-Intel layer.
-This code runs (and was tested on) the Yocto-compatible, Angstrom distribution.
-You can obtain the code via the public code repositories on RocketBoards.org, which is a “one-stop-shop” for Linux developers working on Intel® SoC FPGAs.
+In addition to providing the latest stable kernel for the SoC FPGA architecture, Intel also supports U-Boot, LTS kernel with and without PREEMPT_RT, and a meta-Intel layer.
+You can obtain the code via the public code repositories on RocketBoards.org, which is a “one-stop-shop” for Linux* developers working on Intel® SoC FPGAs.

 RocketBoards.org code repositories include: